vichalder/asset_tracker_v2/README.md

    - STM32 HAL
    - LwIP
    - minmea
-4. Update the server IP and port in the code.
+4. Update the following in the code:
+   - `SERVER_IP` macro with your backend server's IP address or domain
+   - `SERVER_PORT` macro with your backend server's port (default is 3000)
+   - `DEVICE_ID` macro with a unique ID for this device
 5. Compile and flash the code to your Cortex-M4 device.

 ## Features